 But as with television and books, video games benefit from parental involvement.
-The problem of antisocial behavior connected to gaming is likely couched in the fact that parents allowing kids to go into their virtual worlds alone and without guidance.
-In fact, parents would be better off joining them in those worlds regardless of console choice.
+The problem of antisocial behavior connected to gaming is likely couched in the fact that parents allow kids to go into their virtual worlds alone and without guidance.
+In fact, parents would be better off joining them in those worlds, regardless of console choice.

-Kids benefit from parents who recognize the feeling of achievement in learning how to master a game, and parents will be more empathetic and less wary of their kids’ gaming behavior if they recognize the effort put forth attempting to achieve a difficult task even it that task is in a digital world.
+Kids benefit from parents who recognize the achievement in mastering a game, and parents will be more empathetic and less wary of their kids’ gaming behavior if they recognize the effort they’re making to achieve a difficult task — even if that task is in a digital world.